 - Sound design: new sound applications and possibilities through cinema, theatre, performance and art.

 These activities are conducted by designers, contemporary artists, architects, and professionals in the field of scenography, among others.

 Discover more about MUSA.

-Download the document for the open call for the first phase in Italy here.
+Download the document for the open call for the second phase in Portugal here.